kayo11/Fabrik/docs/source/UIDocumentation.md

 ***

 #### ```jsplumb.js```
-The ```jsplumb.js``` file contains code that handles the arrangement and the dragging/connecting of the layers.
+The ```jsplumb.js``` file contains code that handles the arrangement and the dragging/connecting of layers.
 A new custom connector is created.
-There is an if function to check whether the node it is connecting is needing to be routed through an extension.
+There is an ```if``` function to check whether the node it is connecting to is needs to be routed through an extension.
 A global variable stores this information, and the actual calculation is handled in ```checkIfCuttingNet``` and ```checkIfCuttingLine```.
 The global variable contains the amount of pixels it needs to move over, and it will contain direction it needs to go in (based on whether it is positive or negative.)

 Please refer to the jsplumb documentation here to learn more about this API set. https://jsplumbtoolkit.com/docs.html